Thomas Sankara: Early life

 Thomas Sankara was born Thomas Isidore Noël Sankara on 21 December 1949 in Yako, French Upper Volta, as the third of ten children to Joseph and Marguerite Sankara.
-His father, Joseph Sankara, a gendarme, was of mixed Mossi–Fulani (Silmi–Moaga) heritage while his mother, Marguerite Kinda, was of direct Mossi descent.
+His father, Joseph Sankara, a gendarme, was of Silmi–Mossi heritage, while his mother, Marguerite Kinda, was of direct Mossi descent.
 He spent his early years in Gaoua, a town in the humid southwest to which his father was transferred as an auxiliary gendarme.
 As the son of one of the few African functionaries then employed by the colonial state, he enjoyed a relatively privileged position.
 The family lived in a brick house with the families of other gendarmes at the top of a hill overlooking the rest of Gaoua.

 Sankara attended primary school at Bobo-Dioulasso.
 He applied himself seriously to his schoolwork and excelled in mathematics and French.
-He went to church often, and impressed with his energy and eagerness to learn, some of the priests encouraged Thomas to go on to seminary school once he finished primary school.
+He went to church often and, impressed with his energy and eagerness to learn, some of the priests encouraged Thomas to go on to seminary school once he finished primary school.
 Despite initially agreeing, he took the exam required for entry to the sixth grade in the secular educational system and passed.
-Thomas's decision to keep on his education at the nearest lycée Ouezzin Coulibaly (named after a pre-independence nationalist) proved to be a turning point.
-This step got him out of his father's household since the lycée was in Bobo-Dioulasso, the country's commercial centre.
-At the lycée, Sankara made close friends, including Fidèle Too, whom he later named a minister in his government; and Soumane Touré, who was in a more advanced class.
+Thomas's decision to continue with his education at the nearest lycée, Ouezzin Coulibaly (named after a pre-independence nationalist), proved to be a turning point.
+He left his father's household to attend the lycée in Bobo-Dioulasso, the country's commercial centre.
+There Sankara made close friends, including Fidèle Too, whom he later named a minister in his government; and Soumane Touré, who was in a more advanced class.